 Carol sits on a bench beside the graves of her pet wolves.
 One, named Kyra, died after swallowing a bee.
-She talks of tree frogs that still live in the little valley below, in a copse of mesquites and cottonwoods, where the Agua Verde once ran year-round.
-They make a frightening sound at night like aliens.
+She talks of tree frogs still living in the little valley below, in a copse of mesquites and cottonwoods, where the Agua Verde once ran year-round.
+Make a frightening sound at night like aliens.

-She's patient too while Colt talks, but says, "he rambles."
+She's patient too while Colt talks even though "he rambles."

 Colt replies, "That's true, but I get it all in there."